TEF

 Customs Valuation — Intercompany Payment Characterisation

-How global companies characterise franchise fees, royalties and management charges for customs assessable value — and whether those characterisations are consistent with the group's own public functional disclosures.
+How global corporate bodies characterise franchise fees, royalties and management charges for customs assessable value — and whether those characterisations are consistent with the group's own public functional disclosures.

 Core Programme